byteduck/duckOS/README.md

 - pwd (/bin/pwd): Prints the current working directory.
 - dsh (/bin/dsh): A basic userspace shell.

+### Ports
+- DOOM ([duckos-doom](https://github.com/byteduck/duckos-doom)): A port of DOOM.

 ### Known Issues / Limitations
-- Only works with ext2 filesystems with a block size of 1024  (I think)
+- Only works with ext2 filesystems with a block size of 1024  (I think, I need to test this)
+- No ext2 filesystem write support (files can only be read)
-- Uses BIOS interrupts (ATA PIO) to read/write to disk instead of AHCI/IDE (This is pretty slow)
+- Uses ATA PIO mode to read/write to disk instead of DMA, which can be pretty slow, especially on real hardware
 - File locking uses spinlocks, which wastes CPU time
+- Only textmode works on real hardware, so programs like DOOM that rely on a framebuffer will only work in an emulator / VM

 ### Building / Running
 - See [INSTRUCTIONS.md](INSTRUCTIONS.md) for instructions.